axalion/receipt-processor-challenge/README.md

 #### Windows
 1. **Download Python 3.9.12:**
-   - Go to the [Python Releases for Windows](https://www.python.org/downloads/windows/) page.
+   - Go to the [Python Releases for Windows](https://www.python.org/downloads/windows/) page
-   - Download the Python 3.9.12 installer (`python-3.9.12-amd64.exe` for 64-bit or `python-3.9.12.exe` for 32-bit).
+   - Download the Python 3.9.12 installer (`python-3.9.12-amd64.exe` for 64-bit or `python-3.9.12.exe` for 32-bit)

 2. **Install Python:**
-   - Run the downloaded `.exe` file.
+   - Run the downloaded `.exe` file
-   - Ensure you check the box that says "Add Python to PATH".
+   - Ensure you check the box that says "Add Python to PATH"
-   - Follow the instructions to complete the installation.
+   - Follow the instructions to complete the installation

 3. **Verify Installation:**
    - Open Command Prompt and run: